SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

    2. **fail**: Triggers an error message when the source and target schemas diverge.
    3. **append_new_columns**: Append new columns to the existing table.
    4. **sync_all_columns**: Adds any new columns to the existing table, and removes any columns that are now missing.

-Incremental models can be configured to include an optional on_schema_change parameter to enable additional control when incremental model columns change.
-These options enable dbt to continue running incremental models in the presence of schema changes, resulting in fewer --full-refresh scenarios and saving query costs.

 ### SCD 2